bats-core/bats-detik/README.md

 ### Executing Tests by Hand

-Assuming you have built the image from the Dockerfile...
+Assuming you have built the image from the sample Dockerfile...

 ```bash
 # Run the image with a volume for your project.